Slumbering FX confounds traders, prompts fear of rude awakening

 Options show little sign of that.
 One-year implied euro-dollar vol has slumped to 6, from nearly 8 in January.

-But while there’s no shortage of political and economic uncertainties arguing for a volatility resurgence, the change of market behavior could sow the seeds of its eventual end.
+But while there’s no shortage of political and economic uncertainties arguing for a volatility resurgence, the change of market behaviour could sow the seeds of its eventual end.

 Many traders have been lured into ‘short vol’ strategies whereby, for example, they buy an option earning them a “premium” so long as euro/dollar remains between $1.11 and $1.15 for the next month.
 If volatility surges, smashing the currency out of its range, traders lose their original payment.